Welcome to the Worldwide Greathead family my One-Name Study - Person Page 671

 #16753, b.
 1873, d.
 1950

-Last Edited=28 Jan 2008
+Last Edited=1 Jan 2016

-Appears on charts:
+- Appears on charts:

-Chart 1: My direct family - Edward Greathead
+- Chart 1 My Direct Family - Edward Greathead

-Andrew Eltringham Hall was born in 1873 in Byers Green, Durham, England.1 He married Hannah Greathead, daughter of John George Greathead and Margaret Anne Moore, in 1907 in Auckland, Durham, England.2 He died in 1950 in Consett, Durham, England.1,3
+Andrew Eltringham Hall was born in 1873 in Byers Green, Durham, England.1 He married Hannah Greathead, daughter of John George Greathead and Margaret Anne Moore, in 1907 in Auckland, Durham, England.2 Andrew died in 1950 in Consett, Durham, England.1,3

 Children of Andrew Eltringham Hall and Hannah Greathead